-Learn ho to make garden stepping stones using colorful sea glass.
+Learn how to make garden stepping stones using colorful sea glass.
 This project requires only a few inexpensive materials including glass pieces.
 Full video at the end.

 Collecting Sea Glass

-After spending a week in Venice I had a couple of days to myself before having an old friend visit me in the Isle of Man.
-I hadn’t seen her in over a year and we spent the time listening to music from ‘the old days’ and catching up on our lives and everything that’s happened since we last spent time together.
+Following up on my week in Venice, I had an old friend visit me here on the Isle of Man.
+I hadn’t seen her in over a year and we spent the time listening to music from our teenage years and catching up on our lives.

-Though the weather wasn’t that great we also spent some time camping on the beach and scouring the local beach for sea glass.
-There’s something so childlike and primal in hunting for colourful shards of glass.
-The whoop of excitement from a thirty-something can’t be all that different from one coming from a nine year old.
+Though the weather wasn’t that great we also spent some time camping on the beach and scouring it for sea glass.
+There’s something so fun about hunting for colorful shards of glass.
+Something that satisfies the hunter-gatherer instinct in you.